kschuler/ling001/index.md

 - **Reading bonus:** Earn 10 bonus points by being a member of the recitation section with the most engagement on perusall.

 ## Schedule
-Schedule is tentative and subject to change.
+Schedule is subject to change.
+All lectures will be recorded and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) a few minutes after each class.

 Wk  | Topic | Readings & Resources
   --- | --- | ---